harshininuti/harshininuti/README.md

 * My name is Harshini Nuti!
 * I use she/her pronouns.
 * I'm interested in applied microeconomics research.
-* Some of my work that I have done and I am proud of can be found here!
+* Some of my work that I am proud of can be found here!

 <!--
 **harshininuti/harshininuti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.